vkeggers/DeNovo-Nematode-Pipeline/README.md

 Illumina has a higher base calling accuracy than nanopore (although nanopore may be catching up soon).
 Therefore we "polish" the assembly by correcting the long read assembly with Illumina short read data.

 Find the Illumina data associated with _Oscheius_ sp.G on NCBI SRA.
 You should get the asseccion number: SRR16242711.
-If you already have your own data then skip down and start at the line of code that says #create the input file.
+If you already have your own data then skip down to the appropriate polishing method.

 ```
 fasterq-dump SRR16242711